jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-18.md

 (iv) Qualified Generation Companies with respect to the equalization of taxes and royalties between indigenous or Renewable Energy Resources and imported fuels;
-(v) NPC, with respect to the environmental charge of P0.0025 per kilowatt-hour sales to be used for the rehabilitation and management of watershed areas; and
+(v) NAPOCOR, with respect to the environmental charge of P0.0025 per kilowatt-hour sales to be used for the rehabilitation and management of watershed areas; and
-(vi) NPC/PSALM and Distribution Utilities with respect to the mitigation of the removal of cross subsidies.
+(vi) NAPOCOR/PSALM and Distribution Utilities with respect to the mitigation of the removal of cross subsidies.
 Electricity End-users such as but not limited to:
 (i) All End-users of Distribution Utilities such as residential, commercial, and industrial including government and/or public buildings, irrigation systems, and special lightings;
-(ii) Directly-connected End-users of NPC such as but not limited to government agencies and institutions, and industrial enterprises;
+(ii) Directly-connected End-users of NAPOCOR such as but not limited to government agencies and institutions, and industrial enterprises;
 (iii) Persons using Self-Generation Facilities;